LogoLogo

 Install PySDK with pip install

-With your virtual environment activated, use pip to install PySDK and optionally degirum-tools.
-We call the PySDK package degirum.
-We provide the degirum-tools package to help you write AI applications with PySDK.
+With the environment active, use pip to install PySDK and optionally degirum-tools.
+The PySDK package is degirum, while degirum-tools helps you build AI applications with PySDK.

 # PySDK only